Our values and ethics inform everything we do, from determining our policy agenda to funding grants.

 We are committed to assessment as a core element of our work and the work our grantees.
 Appropriate assessment and evaluation demonstrate the need for activities/programs, indicate the effectiveness and efficiency of funded interventions, and foster accountability for the impact of HCF funding on individuals and communities.

 We are committed to promoting diversity and cultural competency in programming, personnel and employment practices, and governance.
-Grant consideration will be given to all organizations that select directors, employ and manage staff and provide services regardless of (their) race, color, religion, national origin, age, disability, sexual orientation or veteran status.
+Grant consideration will be given to all organizations that select directors, employ and manage staff and provide services regardless of (their) race, color, gender, religion, national origin, age, disability, sexual orientation or veteran status.

 We are committed to exercising our fiscal, fiduciary and programmatic responsibilities to ensure funds are granted to serve the public interest.

 We are committed to the highest ethical standards in governance, administration and grantmaking.
 The HCF ethics policy requires board members and staff with a financial or institutional interest in any applicant organization to disclose that interest, and remove themselves from any discussions about the applicant.
 Board members cannot vote on any matter for which they have such a conflict.
 We strive for openness and fairness in our practices by observing the Missouri Open Meetings Law, seeking guidance on grant decisions from external and disinterested experts, and providing easy access to information about our work.